 the person must not, whether directly or indirectly, disclose or make use of the information except to the extent necessary to perform the person's duties under or in relation to this Act.
+Maximum penalty-165 penalty units.

 this Act includes the Acts repealed by this Act.